 The Decaf Kuichi is a medium roast, leaning toward the lighter side at 76.
 The beans look beautifully oily, though that isn’t at all reflected in the thick-yet-smooth body. …Can I also say how confusing it is that the roast profile system goes 0 for darkest and 100 for lightest?
 Shouldn’t it be the other way around?
 I mean, roasting beans darker is more work, so you think that’d be more points.

 Anyway.
 How does it taste?

 Black cherry is the dominant fruity flavor using the French Press, followed closely by the unique date, while the pourover flips it the other way around.
 Either way, this coffee is robust, tart and just bursting with flavor.
 The kind you can very easily drink straight, bearing little of the bitterness that can turn some off to the brew entirely.
 The medium roast forever remains a happy balance between taste and body, with the Decaf Kuichi leaning lighter at 76.

 The molasses becomes a touch more pronounced when you add a little milk, as the creaminess softens the tartness and allows the more syrupy flavor to take center stage.
 Unlike Slow Motion, the molasses lingers more on the tongue than the fruitier notes do.
-If you don’t feel you’re getting the full range?
-Check out that pourover piece I linked above, double-check you’re using filtered water and make sure not to use boiling water.

 I’m one happy camper.
 Slow Motion was a great introduction, but Decaf Kuichi is the showstopper.